adaumann/fizz20/README.md

 -> The D64 should now be ready

-NOTE: With version 0.17.110 it is running, use older version https://github.com/leuat/TRSE/commits/nightly
+NOTE: With version 0.17.110 it is NOT running, use older version https://github.com/leuat/TRSE/commits/nightly